ethansnow2012/recole/README.md

 # recole.js
 >  Recole.js is a "reactivity" programming library for Javascript.
 We focus on the "state" first, then we focus on the "effects".
-The way of programming is by Vue/composition API where people use reactive state as default.
+The way of programming is ins by Vue/composition API where people use reactive state as default.
 Recole.js helps people write pure javascript with only reactive states.
 ## Quickstart
 - Via CDN: `<script src="https://cdn.jsdelivr.net/npm/recole"></script>`
+- Via npm: npm install recole
 ## Demo
 - [Demo](https://ethansnow2012.github.io/recole)